alanedwardes/BinaryMapper/README.md

 # BinaryMapper [![AppVeyor](https://ci.appveyor.com/api/projects/status/raisen0g2fdmc0js/branch/master?svg=true)](https://ci.appveyor.com/project/alanedwardes/binarymapper)
 This is a simple cross-platform library to parse binary files into their respective data structures in C#.
-Currently the library supports reading Minidumps based on the structures published on MSDN.
+It uses reflection to understand structures, and reads the data into the structure from a seekable stream.

+Currently the library supports reading Minidumps and executables based on the structures published on MSDN.
 Spporting other file formats is a case of definining the structures and pointing the library at them.

 ## BinaryMapper.Core [![NuGet](https://img.shields.io/nuget/v/BinaryMapper.Core.svg)](https://www.nuget.org/packages/BinaryMapper.Core/)
 This example shows how to load a binary stream into structures you have defined.